Autoliv Inc. (ALV) with a beta value of 1.71 appears to be a promising investment opportunity. - News Daemon

 Sponsored

-During the last 5-year period, the sales growth of Consumer Cyclical Sector giant was 1.70%.
-While this was happening, its average annual earnings per share was recorded -2.40%.
+Consumer Cyclical Sector giant saw their annual sales surged by 1.70% over the last five years.
+When this article was written, the company’s average yearly earnings per share was at -2.40%.
 With a float of $85.72 million, this company’s outstanding shares have now reached $86.10 million.

 Autoliv Inc. (ALV) Breakdown of a Key Holders of the stock

-Our next focus will be how large-scale investors are participating in this stock of the Auto Parts Industry.
+Also, it is sometimes useful to examine the sentiment of large-scale investors toward Autoliv Inc. stocks.
 The insider ownership of Autoliv Inc. is 0.22%, while institutional ownership is 63.60%.
 The most recent insider transaction that took place on May 12, was worth 232,594.
 In this transaction Director of this company sold 2,614 shares at a rate of $88.98, taking the stock ownership to the 77,493 shares.
 Before that another transaction happened on Mar 06, when Company’s insider sold 1,505 for $97.45, making the entire transaction worth $146,662.
 This insider now owns 4,142 shares in total.

 Autoliv Inc. (ALV) Recent Fiscal highlights

-In the latest quarterly report, which was put into the public domain on 3/30/2023, the organization reported $0.9 earnings per share (EPS), lower than consensus estimate (set at $0.96) by -$0.06.
+Going through the last 3-months fiscal report unveiled on the 3/30/2023, it has been observed that the corporation posted $0.9 earnings per share (EPS) during the time that was less than consensus figure (set at $0.96) by -$0.06.
 This company achieved a net margin of +4.78 while generating a return on equity of 16.13.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.81 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -2.40% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 34.01% during the next five years compared to -8.20% drop over the previous five years of trading.